Regulated Green

 Section 04

 The interchange skim steals from Visa and Mastercard.
 The kickbacks enrich dispensaries and ISOs.
-But there is a third victim in this scheme who gets hit the hardest and has the least recourse: the consumer.
+But there is a third victim who gets hit the hardest: the consumer.

 Field Test — The $12.50 Pre-Roll That Cost $18.50